Gwion/Gwion/README.md

 ```
 should show a list of available options.

-now run `./configure` with the options you need
+:computer: now run `./configure` with the options you need

 then, just
 ```